-- Using the CRPD and SDG frameworks to drive advocacy messages on why disability disaggregated data is important; - The importance joint analytical processes that strengthen commitment to disability inclusion from government stakeholders.
-This step requires additional resourcing but should be included where possible; - The need to form good partnerships with the organisations will be undertaking the work, including through tripartite partnership arrangements; - Having a long term view in some settings, it's taken over 2 years of advocacy efforts to succeed in getting the WGSS included into national census; - Continue advocating for the collection of other information in population surveys that's not provided by the WGSS, such as barriers to participation and support needed.
+- Using the UNCRPD and SDG frameworks to drive advocacy messages on why disability disaggregated data is important; - The importance joint analytical processes that strengthen commitment to disability inclusion from government stakeholders.
+This step requires additional resourcing but should be included where possible; - The need to form good partnerships with the organisations that will be undertaking the work, including through tripartite partnership arrangements; - Having a long term view in some settings, iit has taken over two years of advocacy efforts to succeed in getting the WGSS included into national censuses: - Continue advocating for the collection of other information in population surveys that are not provided by the WGSS, such as barriers to participation and support needed.